ganeshsbhat/seatME/README.md

 ### UI App

-The frontend app is React.
+The frontend app is built in React.
 You will need to install it.

 ## Test Suite